How to Fix a Suspended Google Ads Account

 • Have you paid all the outstanding invoices?

-• Did you perform a lot of changes to your account or campaigns in a short time-frame?
+• Did you or someone on your team perform a lot of changes to your account or campaigns in a short time-frame?

 If you checked everything thoroughly and believe you’re not breaking any policies with your ads, contact Google Support.
 Please remain civil.
 I understand getting suspended is frustrating, but be polite to the Google Support team so they can help you identify the issue.